Top 5 Energy-Efficient Window Options for Pittsburgh Homes

 When selecting energy-efficient windows, the frame material is just as important as the glass.
 Vinyl frames have become a popular choice due to their excellent insulating properties and durability.
 Vinyl doesn’t warp, crack, or fade over time, making it a low-maintenance and long-lasting option over wood.

-Vinyl frames also tend to be more affordable than other materials, which can help keep your windows cost of replacement down without sacrificing energy efficiency.
+down without sacrificing energy efficiency.
 They come in different colors and finishes, allowing you to customize the look to match your home’s style.

 4. Fiberglass Frame Windows